nongdajun/ida-pyc/README.md

 * support python compiled bytecode version from  python1 to python3 (the same as 'xdis' does)

-* has more features (like jump xref, ...) for compiled  bytecode after python3.8 (more older versions will be add if ...)
+* has more features (like jump xref, ...) for python3 compiled  bytecode  (more older versions will be add if ...)